Embrace Creativity

 We’re all busy this time of year we trying to decide on the perfect gifts to give everyone on our list.
 Whether shopping online or in the stores, we often spend hours looking for that perfect gift and then wrapping it beautifully.
 We hope they will like and appreciate it.

 This year, think outside the box.
-Instead of things, find gifts that will build memories, bring joy, and a smile to faces for years to come.
-What are experiences can you give?
-Concert tickets, trips to gardens, visit to an art gallery–books and music can bring pleasure for years.
+Instead of things, find gifts that will build memories, and bring joy, and a smile to faces for years to come.
+What experiences can you give?
+Concert tickets, trips to gardens, visits to an art gallery–books and music can bring pleasure for years.
 Are there workshops or classes they would enjoy?
 Instead of stuff to show, most people would rather have stories to tell.

 The Gift I Gave Myself